fabioshub/atspeakbase/README.md

   <p align="center">
     ✨ <a href="https://speak-base.com">https://speak-base.com</a> ✨
     <br/>
-    React chat window for Speak Base's dashboard or to be used standalone.
+    React chat window for Speak Base's dashboard or to be used **standalone** 🚀
   </p>
 </p>
 <br/>